PetervanLunteren/EcoAssist/markdown/errors.md

 There seems to be an issue with the Cuda version on our computer.
 Can you try the following:
 1. Disable VPN, firewall, proxy, etc if possible.
 2. Install Cuda 11.3 from https://developer.nvidia.com/cuda-11.3.0-download-archive
+3. Make sure you have a recent driver installed: https://www.nvidia.com/download/index.aspx
-3. Reboot computer
+4. Reboot your computer
-4. Download latest EcoAssist install file from https://addaxdatascience.com/ecoassist/
+5. Download latest EcoAssist install file from https://addaxdatascience.com/ecoassist/
-5. Execute the install script with admin access if possible
+6. Execute the install script with admin access if possible

 ## GPU out of memory